 SaneBox takes a fundamentally different approach.
 It's not an email client.
 It works alongside whatever client you already use — Gmail, Outlook, Apple Mail, Fastmail, anything that speaks IMAP — and silently filters your inbox using AI trained on your behaviour.

 Unimportant emails go to a "SaneLater" folder.
 Newsletters go to "SaneNews."
 Things you never read get flagged for unsubscribe.
 It learns over time; drag a misclassified email back to your inbox and SaneBox adjusts.
-After about two weeks of training, mine was catching roughly 85-90% of the noise correctly.
-Not perfect, but good enough that my inbox went from 120+ daily messages to around 30 that actually needed attention.
+Users find that after a couple of weeks of training, it catches the large majority of the noise correctly.
+Not perfect, but good enough that a busy inbox of 100-plus daily messages can drop to a fraction of that — only the items that actually need attention.

 There's no AI drafting here.
 No smart replies.
 SaneBox doesn't write anything for you.
 If you want that, pair it with your client's native AI features or a tool like Shortwave.
 What SaneBox does exceptionally well is reduce the volume of stuff you even have to think about.
 That matters more than clever reply suggestions for a lot of people.